davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 #### Student Outcomes

 - Practice using object references
-- Working with object equality
+- Working with object equality (content and reference equality)

 #### Working with Partners (Please Read)